kynex7510/3dbrew/content/BOSSU:RegisterTask.md

 # Description

-Registers a task and updates the BOSS savedata immediately, using information previously configured with [BOSSU:SendProperty](BOSSU:SendProperty "wikilink").
+Registers a task for the program ID of the current session and updates the BOSS savedata immediately, using information previously configured with [BOSSU:SendProperty](BOSSU:SendProperty "wikilink").

 The input bool is set to true in the SDK if the application provides a TaskOption, which contains some of the properties that can be configured.